 “When physical distancing is deemed necessary, social and emotional connectedness is even more critical.”Karen Niemi, CASEL President & CEO

-Therefore, can you imagine how our students are dealing with social distancing and not being able to spend time with their peers “in real life” aka IRL?
-(You learned a new current acronym that they often use!)
-Social interactions with others is important for everyone and research shows that healthy social connections are connected to good health and well-being.
+Therefore, can you imagine how our students are dealing with social distancing and not being able to spend time with their peers “in real life” aka IRL (you learned a new current acronym that they often use!)?
+Social interaction with others is important for everyone and research shows that healthy social connections are connected to good health and well-being.
 For many of our students, their friends and relationships are their life, therefore COVID-19 is really affecting them in a great way that we must be mindful of.